 - Violation of limits placed upon a license

-- Sale of liquor by a private club to a non-member or someone who is not a bona fide guest of a member.
+- Sale of alcoholic liquors by a private club to a non-member or someone who is not a bona fide guest of a member.

-Reasons for denial of a South Carolina Beer and Wine License include:
+Reasons for denial of a South Carolina Beer and Wine License Application include:

 - How close the proposed permit location is to a church, school or playground;